Controllable Text Generation with Neurally-Decomposed Oracle: Methodology

 where $L$ is the length of the sequence $\mathbf{y}.$

 We also notice that by definition, $R^C_p$ satisfies the following equation:

 If $R$ also satisfies Eq. \eqref{eq:reg}, we can tighten this bound.
 Formally,

-\textbf{Lemma 2} Given the condition in Lemma 1, if $q$ is naturally a valid distribution without normalization (\emph{i.e.}, $\sum_{y_i} \frac{R_\theta(\mathbf{x},\prefix{i})}{R_\theta(\mathbf{x},\prefix{i-1})}p(y_i|\mathbf{x},\prefix{i})=1$), we have
+\textbf{Lemma 2} Given the condition in Lemma 1, if $q$ is naturally a valid distribution without normalization (\emph{i.e.}, $\sum_{y_i} \frac{R^C_\theta(\mathbf{x},\prefixeq{i})}{R^C_\theta(\mathbf{x},\prefixeq{i-1})}p(y_i|\mathbf{x},\prefix{i})=1$), we have

 This lemma shows that with the auto-regressive property, the error does not accumulate along with the sequence.
 The proof is in the appendix.
-The proof is in the appendix.
-This two bounds show that in training of model $R$, we should push $R_\theta$ to satisfy Eq. \eqref{eq:reg} as well as approximating $R^C_p$.
+These two bounds indicate that when training the model $R^C_\theta$, we should push it to satisfy Eq. \eqref{eq:reg} while approximating $R^C_p$.